RoqueRouteiral/Weakly-Supervised/README.md

 Modified BRATS.
 To Do

 ### To Do
-[x] Create simple dataset
+[ x ] Create simple dataset.
-[x] Train simple classification network
+[ x ] Train simple classification network.
-[] Get to good performance
+[ ] Get to good performance.
-[] Add data augmentation
+[ ] Add data augmentation.
-[] Add grad cam or similar
+[ ] Add grad cam or similar.
-[] Add bboxes generator and evaluation for detection task
+[ ] Add bboxes generator and evaluation for detection task.

 ### Future
 * Upgrade to 3D